- About Head & Neck Cancer

 - Human Papillomavirus (HPV): Associated with causing a number of head and neck cancers; it can cause cancers of the throat, tongue and tonsils, otherwise known as oropharyngeal cancers (OPSCC).

 Men are 2-3 times more likely to develop head and neck cancer than women; however, the incidence of head and neck cancer in women is increasing.
 It is most common in people over 40 years old.
-The connection between HPV and head and neck cancers is increasing in a younger demographic.
+The connection, between HPV and head and neck cancer, is becoming more common in young people.

 The ‘1for3’ definition was developed by leading experts in head and neck cancer across Europe.
 It states that primary practitioners should refer a patient to a head and neck specialist if they have any 1 of the following symptoms for more than 3 weeks.